Culture of Mumbai: Music

 National Centre for the Performing Arts NCPA building, Nariman Point, Mumbai.

 The Marathi koli songs, which was the original music of the city, are still heard in many coastal areas in its original form and even in repacked pop/party remix forms.
 The large number of migrants have also brought their own tastes in cuisine, music, films, and literature, both Indian and international.
 Bollywood music is the most popular type heard in the city played by the city's shops, taxis, and establishments.
-Indi-pop, Marathi and Hindi music, Indian classical music, rock, and international pop music have fans in the city.
-Western Classical Music too has a following in Mumbai.
+Indian pop, Marathi and Hindi music, Indian classical music, rock, and international pop music have fans in the city.
+Classical music too has a following in Mumbai.
 The Bombay Chamber Orchestra (BCO) was founded in 1962.
 It is the only Indian symphony orchestra that functions and performs on a regular basis with a concert standard of performance.
 The Symphony Orchestra of India originated in 2006 and is based in Mumbai.
 It often performs at the National Centre for the Performing Arts.
 Mumbai has also produced renowned classical musicians, like Zubin Mehta, who considers Mumbai his hometown.

 English music has a following and the city's local English rock base has grown considerably having their own bands.
-International music from Beyoncé Knowles, Bryan Adams, Iron Maiden, Eminem, and Enrique Iglesias are popular here and sometimes outsell the Bollywood albums.
+International music from Beyoncé, Bryan Adams, Iron Maiden, Eminem, and Enrique Iglesias are popular here and sometimes outsell the Bollywood albums.
 The rock/metal industry is active and is based in Mumbai and Pune.
 Independence Rock, popularly known as I-Rock in Mumbai and Pune Woodstock of Pune are two of the major rock festivals of the Mumbai-Poona rock circuit.